esl/MongooseICE/README.md

 * For the bigger picture see the **RTCPeerConnection plus servers** section under [this][OVERVIEW] tutorial
 * Fennec alone isn't enough to get peer-to-peer communication going.
 The reason why is described in [this][SIGNALING] tutorial.
-Our [XMPP server][MONGOOSE], MongooseIM, is perfect for building a combination of signaling and chat applications.
+Our [XMPP server][MONGOOSE], MongooseIM, is perfect for building a combination of signaling and chat applications
-* Find the STUN, TURN, and ICE RFCs (at the IETF site).
+* Find the STUN, TURN, and ICE RFCs (at the IETF site)

 ## License